 - Dance Battler: In the "Did It Again" video, she and her partner fight in bed capoeira-style.

-- Double Entendre: "Underneath Your Clothes" to the young ear is about how great the person is inside.
+- Double Entendre: To the young ear, "Underneath Your Clothes" is about how great the person is inside.
 To the ear of someone who's been through high school, not so much.